MDRAddress the growing frequency, type, and severity of cyber threats against SMB endpoints

 The Colonial Pipeline attack has been attributed to the RaaS gang known as DarkSide.
 Since the attack, DarkSide released a statement stating that they will now vet targets and forbid their affiliates from targeting certain companies.
 The press release issued by DarkSide states:

-We are apolitical, we do not participate in geopolitics, do not need to tie us with a defined goverment and look for other our motives.
+We are apolitical, we do not participate in geopolitics, do not need to tie us with a defined government and look for other our motives.

 Our goal is to make money, and not creating problems for society.